22.02.2022

 What exactly happened?
 What did I observe, see, hear?

-Here I describe to the other person as precisely as possible what situation I have in my mind's eye so that he or she can understand what the feedback refers to.
+I describe the situation in my mind’s eye to the other person as precisely as possible so that they can understand what the feedback relates to.

 Effect

-How was the situation for me?
+What was the situation like for me?
 How did it make me feel?
 What impact did the behavior have on me?

 Wish

-What exactly do I want you to do again (positive feedback) or change (constructive feedback)?
+What exactly would I like you to do again (positive feedback) or change (constructive feedback)?

-This wish, as well as my perception and the effect it had on me, are subjective and represent nothing more, but also nothing less than my personal perception and opinion.
-And it is more than likely that this is exactly what employees very much want from their team leaders: namely, an individual discussion of their work results and the alignment of goals and expectations.
+This wish, as well as my previous observations, are subjective and represent nothing more but also nothing less than my personal perception and opinion.
+And it is very likely that this is exactly what employees want from their managers: individual feedback on their performance and the synchronization of goals and expectations.

-It pays off to establish a feedback culture with your team.
-When "face-saving" feedback becomes the norm, it's much easier to talk to each other instead of about each other.
-This is essential for a trusting atmosphere and promotes motivation, while at the same time allowing you to focus on the work at hand.
+It pays to establish a feedback culture with your team.
+When “face-saving” feedback becomes the norm, it is much easier to talk to each other instead of about each other.
+This is essential for an atmosphere of trust and promotes motivation, while also allowing you to focus on the actual tasks at hand.

-As a manager, make it a habit to give feedback even on "purely positive" reasons and not to express praise simply by remaining silent.
-It is also a "superpower" to regularly ask employees for feedback and thus invite them to participate in your own further development.
+As a manager, make it a habit to give feedback for “purely positive” reasons and not simply express praise by remaining silent.
+It is also a “superpower” to regularly ask your employees for feedback and thus invite them to help shape your own development.